VinceIngram07/StressViz/README.md

 ## About This Project

-This project was developed as a senior project for Morgan State University.
-It represents the culmination of years of study and was designed to provide real-world experience in developing and managing a full-stack application.
-The goal of the project was to create a system that could help people understand and manage their stress levels more effectively, contributing to overall well-being and mental health.
+This project represents the culmination of years of study and real-world experience in developing and managing a full-stack application.
+Developed as a senior project for Morgan State University, StressViz aims to help people understand and manage their stress levels more effectively, thereby contributing to overall well-being and mental health.

 ## Credits

 StressViz was developed as a senior project at Morgan State University by the following team members:

-Vincent Ingram,
+- Vincent Ingram
-Emmanuel Olaleye,
+- Emmanuel Olaleye
-Marcus Cusaac,
+- Marcus Cusaac
-Savannah Sales,
+- Savannah Sales
-Tyrese Knight,
+- Tyrese Knight

 ## Table of Contents